winifredc123/cabinetofcuriosityplaysite/_posts/2018-09-25-yihuizhu-profile.md

 ## Biography

-**Yihui Zhu** is a junior student studying in UCBerkeley.
+**Yihui Zhu** is a junior student studying in UC Berkeley.
 He is majoring in Data Science and Environmental Economics and Policy.
-I am actively looking for an intern or full time position as a data analyst.
+He is actively looking for an intern or full time position as a data analyst.

 ## Skills